anatrizna/terraform-eks-helm/readme.md

-## Disclamers
+## Disclamer
-(1) SonarQube doesn't support MySQL since v7.9.
-Sonarqube Helm chart used in this project deploy sonarqube-9.5.1, thus postgres database used instead.
-But the logic itself is the same.
-Just wanted to avoid spending time on finding Sonarqube old version charts.

-(2) K8s is provisioned in AWS cloud.
-Hope you don't mind.

-(3) This project is extremely sceleton solution.
+This project is extremely sceleton solution.
 Just enought for min requirements.
 There is an enormous amount of possible improvements before it serves for any real-world use-case.

 ## General description